dysonprotocol/dysonprotocol2/x/whaleswap/test_spec.md

   - have is liquid L(S); optionally update params.pfand_per_offer > 0 via UpdateParams (authority)
   - locks pfand; EventPfandLocked emitted

-- TakeOffer (atomic batch netting):
+- MakeTrade with TakeItem operations (atomic batch netting):
   - Only TAKE_ALL semantics; no `--take` flag.
 If any leg is infeasible, the entire batch fails and no state changes persist.
   - The keeper aggregates all inputs/outputs across legs and performs a single multi-send via whaleswap’s internal helper.
 Events are emitted per leg during planning and are rolled back on failure.
   - Same-denom netting: if the taker both pays and receives the same solid denom across legs, reduce the taker’s output by the nettable amount before computing deficits.